JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * What's different: You can share freely, and lose nothing
 * However...

-Open is counter intuative to many.
-We experiance scarcity in everything we do.
-If you have cake, I don't, if you have jobs, I don't, if you have attension, I don't.
-This means an abundence of information is possible.
+Open is counter intuitive to many.
+We experience scarcity in everything we do.
+If you have cake, I don't, if you have jobs, I don't, if you have attention, I don't.
+This means an abundance of information is possible.

 **Open is better than Cake.**

 # Day 1 - Morning - Part 2

-Simple information definition: everything that is or coupld be digitized.
+Simple information definition: everything that is or coupled be digitized.
 Open means anyone can freely access, use, modify (or build upon) and share for any purpose.

 ## How do you connect openness to people?